thomaswilburn/Weir/readme.rst

    subscriptions, but it'll be done by the amount of time you set in the configuration as updateInterval.

-7. File bugs, issues, and patches here to make Weir better!
-Thanks for your help!

 What's with the name?
 ---------------------